troubleNZ/SC-VRse/README.md

 I'll expose more options soon. i think a fullscreen toggle would be useful.

+## How to use this script:

+download the .ps1 somewhere and run it through powershell. simples.

+#### powershell.exe -ExecutionPolicy Bypass -File "C:\Path\To\star citizen xml editor.ps1"

+You can run it remotely directly from your standard powershell session. no admin rights are required.

+just open the powershell (or the IDE) and run this:
+#### iex ((New-Object System.Net.WebClient).DownloadString("https://raw.githubusercontent.com/troubleNZ/SC-VRse/refs/heads/main/star%20citizen%20xml%20editor.ps1")

 ## Fixed:
 - Import and Export now works